christophergandrud/DataCombine/README.md

 - `grepl.sub`: a function to subset a data frame if a specified pattern is found in a character string.

 - `MoveFront`: moves variables to the front of a data frame.
 This can be useful if you have a data frame with many variables and want to move a variable or variables to the front.

+- `PropChange`: calculates the percentage change from a specified lag, including within groups.

 - `shift`: a function for creating lag and lead variables, including for time-series cross-sectional data.
 The shifted variable is returned to a new vector.
 This function is largely based on TszKin Julian's `shift` function: <http://ctszkin.com/2012/03/11/generating-a-laglead-variables/>.